MultimodalProject/facebook-api/README.md

 Pulls User data from the facebook graph API and places it in a relational DB.

 TODO:

-- mutual friends (how it works, how to we put it to the database)
 - pull nodes and links from database, put it into json
 - question set
     1. Friends older than x